Tinley Park 17-year-old killed days after father says he ‘did not trust her’ to go to school prom, court docs show - NewsBreak

 On Friday, April 29, Linda Maro was at the home caring for Jorgensen when she starting tracking Mia Maro using the Find My iPhone feature to see if her niece had gone to prom.
 She said that the phone had left Tinley Park, but noticed it went to Warrenville, instead of downtown Chicago where the prom was being held.
 Court documents said the phone stayed there for about 15 minutes and then went back to Tinley Park.
 Shortly after, the phone traveled to Arlington Heights and stayed there for 15 minutes and returned to Tinley Park.

 On Saturday, April 30, Linda Maro messaged the 17-year-old and got no response.
-She drove to her home and noticed the blinds were closed — something she found odd because her niece always left them open in the morning.Real estate agents sued for alleged ‘sex-capade’ in clients’ home
+She drove to her home and noticed the blinds were closed — something she found odd because her niece always left them open in the morning.Man opens emergency exit of moving plane, walks onto wing at O’Hare Airport

 The next day, Sunday, May 1, Linda Maro texted the teen again who still did not respond.
 That’s when she texted Mohammed Almaru who said the teen would respond within an hour.
 When the hour passed, she hadn’t heard back from the girl so she started texting and calling Randa Almaru.
 The two discussed a plan to get into the house to see if the girl was OK.